oktadev/okta-blog/_source/_posts/2022-09-09-supabase-vue.md

 #### Update the router code

 Finally, open the `router/index.js` file and replace the code there with the following.
+If you do not have a `router` directory you can add it to your `src` directory and add the `index.js` file.

 ```javascript
 import { createRouter, createWebHistory } from "vue-router";